d2l-ai/d2l-en/chapter_attention-mechanisms/self-attention-and-positional-encoding.md

          figsize=(6, 2.5), legend=["Col %d" % d for d in d2l.arange(6, 10)])
 ```

+### Absolute Positional Information

+To see how the monotonically decreased frequency
+along the encoding dimension relates to absolute positional information,
+let us print out the binary representations of $0, 1, \ldots, 7$.
+As we can see,
+the lowest bit, the second-lowest bit, and the third-lowest bit alternate on every number, every two numbers, and every four numbers, respectively.

 ```{.python .input}
 #@tab all
 for i in range(8):
     print(f'{i} in binary is {i:>03b}')
 ```

+In binary representations,
+a higher bit has a lower frequency than a lower bit.
+Similarly,
+as demonstrated in the heat map below,
+the positional encoding decreases
+frequencies along the encoding dimension
+by using trigonometric functions.
+Since the outputs are float numbers,
+such continuous representations
+are more space-efficient
+than binary representations.

 ```{.python .input}
 P = np.expand_dims(np.expand_dims(P[0, :, :], 0), 0)